 Insurance makes it unnecessary to set aside large amounts of money to pay for the financial consequences of the various risks in life such as disability, long-term care or death.
 This will allow your money to be used more efficiently and preserve the assets you have accumulated.
+Proper financial planning will usually involve obtaining some type of insurance.

 Life insurance can be a key part of your estate plan.
 If you have or expect to have a taxable estate, life insurance, if available, is often the single best way to preserve assets, pay estate taxes and leave a legacy.
 Life insurance can offer surviving family members increased financial independence.
-As a tax-free lump sum payment, it can pay for final expenses, debts and estate taxes; provide income for the deceased’s dependents and leave a legacy.
+As a tax-free lump sum payment, it can pay for final expenses, debts and estate taxes, provide income for the deceased’s dependents and leave a legacy.

 Long-term Care and Disability Insurance protect your most valuable asset: your ability to earn.
 This safety net helps preserve the assets you have spent your lifetime accumulating.